• Home

 We begin with Peter and Lori talking about idioms and expressions having to do with animals.
 Unfortunately many of them are not very nice, but we offer some happier substitutes.
 Peter then welcomes back Stu Chaifetz, Animal Cruelty Investigator with SHARK.
 The SHARK team has released videos from Maryland of cownose ray killing contests, which […]

-Filed Under: 2017 show archive, 2017 archive, Aniamal Cruelty, Animals Rights, Dogs, General Information, Rays Tagged With: Animal Cruelty, Pets, hunting, Law, Dogs
+Filed Under: 2017 show archive, 2017 archive, Aniamal Cruelty, Animals Rights, Dogs, General Information, Rays Tagged With: Pets, Animal Cruelty, Law, Dogs, hunting

 Animals Today September 2, 2017: Preparing for Natural Disasters.
 American Bar Association supports TNVR programs.
 So ya wanna bring your emotional support animal to Europe?
 Can music soothe our pets?